techidaily/site-games-able/source/_posts/breaking-down-the-cost-of-switch-online-service.md

  In case you're not familiar, Nintendo Switch Online is an optional paid subscription service available for the Nintendo Switch system.
 It grants you several benefits, including access to online multiplayer, cloud backup for your saved data, and a selection of classic NES, SNES, Game Boy, and Game Boy Color titles.

- See our[full overview of Switch Online](https://www.makeuseof.com/tag/nintendo-switch-online-everything-need-know/) for more details.
+ See our [full overview of Switch Online](https://www.makeuseof.com/tag/nintendo-switch-online-everything-need-know/) for more details.

 ## What Is the Switch Online Expansion Pack?